scalar-labs/scalardl/docs/how-to-write-function.md

-# A Guide on How to Write Function for Scalar DL
+# A Guide on How to Write Function for ScalarDL

-This document sets out some guidelines for writing functions for Scalar DL.
+This document sets out some guidelines for writing functions for ScalarDL.

-## What is a function for Scalar DL ?
+## What is a function for ScalarDL ?

-A Function (Smart Function) for Scalar DL is a Java program, which extends the predefined base functions such as [JacksonBasedFunction](https://scalar-labs.github.io/scalardl/javadoc/latest/ledger/com/scalar/dl/ledger/function/JacksonBasedFunction.html) class, written for implementing single business logic.
-A Function mainly manages the data of a Scalar DL application whereas a Contract manages the evidence of the data.
-Before looking at this, please check [Getting Started with Scalar DL](getting-started.md) and [How to Write Contract For Scalar DL](how-to-write-contract.md) to understand what Scalar DL is and what Scalar DL can do with contracts.
+A Function (Smart Function) for ScalarDL is a Java program, which extends the predefined base functions such as [JacksonBasedFunction](https://scalar-labs.github.io/scalardl/javadoc/latest/ledger/com/scalar/dl/ledger/function/JacksonBasedFunction.html) class, written for implementing single business logic.
+A Function mainly manages the data of a ScalarDL application whereas a Contract manages the evidence of the data.
+Before looking at this, please check [Getting Started with ScalarDL](getting-started.md) and [How to Write Contract For ScalarDL](how-to-write-contract.md) to understand what ScalarDL is and what ScalarDL can do with contracts.

 ## Background

-Assets managed by Contracts in Scalar DL are tamper-evident and append-only, so their data structure is limited in modeling various applications.
+Assets managed by Contracts in ScalarDL are tamper-evident and append-only, so their data structure is limited in modeling various applications.
 Moreover, assets cannot be deleted to guarantee tamper evidence.
 Many distributed ledger platforms deal with the issue by having another database, such as an RDBMS, in front of a ledger to handle the application's data in the database and write logs to the ledger as evidence.
 However, this scheme is not ideal since data consistency between the database and the ledger is not always preserved.
 There could be a case where applications don't have corresponding logs in the ledger due to a catastrophic failure, which defeats the purpose of writing logs to the ledger as evidence.
-Scalar DL resolves the issue with a different approach by introducing Functions to manage applications' data and making Contracts and Functions execute atomically by utilizing underlying distributed ACID transactions with [Scalar DB](https://github.com/scalar-labs/scalardb).
+ScalarDL resolves the issue with a different approach by introducing Functions to manage applications' data and making Contracts and Functions execute atomically by utilizing underlying distributed ACID transactions with [ScalarDB](https://github.com/scalar-labs/scalardb).

 ## Write a Function